Why Private LLMs Are the Future of Enterprise AI

 Data Sovereignty and Control

 Many multinational firms must keep certain data inside national borders.
-A private deployment lets them decide exactly where the model runs and where every byte of training data resides.
+A private large language model lets them decide exactly where the model runs and where every byte of training data resides.
 They can even restrict outbound network calls entirely, reducing the attack surface and eliminating the risk of an inadvertent data spill.

 Customization as a Competitive Edge